-14 Application Procedure for Admission to Year 7 in September
+16 Application Procedure for Admission to Year 7 in September

-- 14.1 Applications for admission to Year 7 in September are known as applications made 'in the normal admission round'. - 14.2 Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the child's home Local Authority's website, by the application deadline.
-Parents must state a preference for the Academy in the CAF. - 14.3 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
-This documentation must be submitted to the Academy marked for the attention of the admissions Officer by the application deadline.
-If not, the child will be placed in the next oversubscription category that applies. - 14.4 The application deadline for admission to Year 7 in the normal admission round is Monday, 31st October 2022. - 14.5 National Offer Day for admission to Year 7 in the normal admission round is Wednesday, 1st March 2023. - 14.6 Applications received after the application deadline will be treated as late applications, which means they will be processed after all on-time applications have been processed and places allocated thereby reducing the chances of the child being offered a place.
+- 16.1 Applications in the normal admission round are coordinated by the Local Authority for all schools in its area.
+This includes late applications (i.e. applications received before the first day of term in September, but not made in time to enable the Local Authority to offer a place on National Offer Day). - Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the child's home Local Authority's website, by the application deadline.
+Parents must state a preference for the Academy in the CAF. - Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
+This documentation must be submitted to the Local Authority to arrive by the application deadline.
+If not, there will be a significant risk that the child will be placed in a lower oversubscription category because they were not identified as qualifying for a higher one. - 16.4 The application deadline for admission to Year 7 in the normal admission round is Monday, 31st October 2022. - 16.5 National Offer Day for admission to Year 7 in the normal admission round is Wednesday, 1st March 2023. - 16.6 Late applications (as defined above) will be processed by the Local Authority after all on-time applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
+Parents are therefore strongly advised to submit their applications on time.

-15 Application Procedure for In-Year Admission (Mid-Year/Other Year Groups)
+17 Application Procedure for In-Year Admission (Mid-Year/Other Year Groups)